gvwilson/thirdbit/src/fiction/still-book/index.md

 Still nodded and tucked her violin under her chin. *Please please please do it right,* she thought.
 She brought her arm up and started to play.

-This time, the notes were perfect---each in its proper place, light but confident, without a single skip or slip.
+This time, the notes were perfect—each in its proper place, light but confident, without a single skip or slip.
 When she finished, Mister Leaf straightened up and clapped his hands.
 "That was beautiful," he said.
 "Perfect, every note.
 Well done."